 I was invited to review this restaurant.
 All the opinions are my own.

 The Antepliler brand celebrates the food culture of Antep in bringing together family and friends over food in 4 different ways.
 In addition to the main restaurant, there is a cafe serving Turkish tea, coffee and the popular Antep Kunefe.
-There is a patisserie for freshly made baklava and home-made Turkish ice cream.
+There is also a patisserie for freshly made baklava and home-made Turkish ice cream.

 Ahmet has trained his team in the traditional methods of making baklava.
 (He was featured making baklava, on the Great British Bake off in September 2016.)